 The collection's highlight is the 10th-century crown of the Holy Roman Emperor.
 The symbolism indicates that the emperor was both holy and Roman.
 The jeweled arch represents the parade helmet of ancient Roman emperors whose successors the Habsburgs claimed to be.
 The cross says the emperor ruled as Christ's representative on earth.
 King Solomon's portrait is Old Testament proof that kings can be wise and good.
 King David is similar proof that they can be just.
 The crown's eight sides represent the celestial city of Jerusalem's eight gates.
 The precious stones on the front panel symbolize the 12 apostles.

-While the Habsburgs have been out of power since the end of World War I, they maintain a hold on the Austrian spirit — as you feel when you visit their tombs.
+While the Habsburgs have been out of power since the end of WWI, they maintain a hold on the Austrian spirit — as you feel when you visit their tombs.
 But visiting the imperial remains is not as easy as you might imagine.
-These early organ donors — about 150 Habsburgs in all — left their hearts under the church next to the palace, their entrails below the cathedral, and the rest of their bodies here in the Kaisergruft, or "emperors' crypt."
+These early organ donors — about 150 Habsburgs in all — left their hearts under a church near the palace, their entrails under the Cathedral, and the rest of their bodies here in the Kaisergruft or Emperors' crypt.

 The ornate double coffin of Maria Theresa and her husband, Franz I, is festooned with Habsburg regalia...and surrounded by the tombs of their many children.

 The royal tombs are an evocative mixture of art and symbols of that monarch's reign.
 How they wanted to be remembered is reflected in the tombs they often helped design.
 Franz Josef's is an appropriately austere military tomb.
 His wife, Empress Elisabeth, or Sisi, always seems to get the most flowers.